jstephenj14/Monotonic-WOE-Binning-Algorithm/README.md

 # Monotonic-WOE-Binning-Algorithm

-_This algorithm is based on the excellent paper by Mironchyk and Tchistiakov (2017) named "Monotone	optimal	binning	algorithm	for	credit risk	modeling".
-Any mistakes or shortcomings of the Python code are mine alone and I'd appreciate feedback on these possible errors_
+_This algorithm is based on the excellent paper by Mironchyk and Tchistiakov (2017) named "Monotone	optimal	binning	algorithm for credit risk modeling"._

 ### How to use